infochimps-sales/smart-maintenance-demo/README.md

 ###The demo's storyline:

-This demo calculates the maintenance history of 200 simulated motors over time.
-Initially the motors are evolved using a _run-to-fail_ maintenance strategy.
+This demo calculates the operational history of 200 simulated motors over time.
+Initially these motors are evolved using a _run-to-fail_ maintenance strategy.
 Each motor has two knobs, Pressure (P) and Temperature (T), and the size of the dots in the following scatterplot shows that the longest-lived motors have (P,T) settings in these intervals: 40 < P < 60 and T < 100,